Baggage allowance: An essential guide

 Even if you aren’t new to traveling by plane, every time you’re packing for a trip, you stop and wonder exactly what you can bring with you.
 Can you take two carry-on bags or just one?
 Exactly how big and heavy can your suitcase be?
-Can you stuff everything you’ll need (and everything you won’t) in there?
+Can you stuff everything you’ll need in there?

 Worry not, we’re here to answer all your questions regarding baggage allowance!